LabZhengLiu/MeshTGV/README.md

 ## :link: Citation
-If you find this work helpful please consider citing it:
+If you find this work helpful please consider citing it :
 ```
 @article{Liu2021MeshTGV,
   title={Mesh Total Generalized Variation for Denoising},